Keep rollin' rollin' rollin' rolling over.

 How to Avoid Payday Loans

-Folks with bad credit who are considering a payday loan should instead do two things.
+Folks with bad credit who are considering a payday loan should instead consider two things.

 The second thing these people should do is focus on improving their credit scores.
 The better their credit, the less likely they are to resort to a payday loan.